vt6/vt6/spec/foundation.md

 ### 3.4.
 Invalid messages, and handling thereof

-A message is **invalid** if...
+A message is **syntactically invalid** if it does not conform to the definitions in section 3.1.

-- it does not conform to the definitions in section 3.1,
+The rules in section 3.3 ensure that syntactically invalid messages are always discarded as soon as possible.

-- the message's arguments do not conform with the requirements for the message's type, as stated in the specification defining the message type in question,
+A message is **semantically invalid** if:

 - it was sent on the standard streams, but includes a client ID,